TobiasLiu1990/pg6301-fall2022-Exam-TobiasLiu1990/README.md

     * Regular users cant access add dish page.
 They will see it being restricted.
 Going to /menu/new will also show nothing.

   * I did not manage to get information from database when it comes to the users (for logging in)
-    * But it is possible to post to MongoDB successfully.
+    * But it is possible to create a new user and post to MongoDB successfully.
+      * Currently, one downside is that anyone can do this, which means anyone can assign the role of "admin" or "regular"
     * So unfortunately I had to hardcode an admin user and a regular user in server.js.

   * Posting new dishes from admin user (account with role: "admin") to MongoDB works.
 It will appear on the menu.